Disclosures and subpoenas

 1. To avoid unnecessary costs, talk to the person and find out what documents they have and what it will cost to produce them (e.g. the costs of photocopying).
 Make sure your subpoena only includes what is essential to the issues in dispute.

-2. Make sure the date for delivery of documents is earlier than the date of the court hearing.
-This is so you can see the documents and prepare the relevant part of your case.
+2. Make sure the date for delivery of documents is earlier than the date of the court hearing—so you can see the documents and prepare for your case.

 There may be a small number of documents that do not need to be disclosed due to privilege.
 See Some important rules about evidence.